 So, for god sakes, we had to have excellent teachers in every classroom.

-Rhee, for those who still don’t recognize her by name, appeared on the cover of Time in 2009.
+Rhee, for those who don’t recognize her by name, appeared on the cover of Time in 2009.
 There she stood—looking menacing, broom in hand—indicating she had her own plan to fix a broken status quo.
 She was going to use that broom to clean up the mess in the schools by sweeping out...of course...all the bad teachers!

 During her three years as chancellor, Rhee did indeed fire hundreds of educators when they “failed” to raise test scores.
-Rhee did reward hundreds of others who raised scores.
+Rhee did reward hundreds who raised scores.
 She then grabbed her broom and skipped town before news of a huge cheating scandal involving “raised” test scores hit the educational fan.

-Who else was leading the fight to fix education?
+WHO ELSE WAS LEADING the fight to fix education?

 Bill Gates, for one, was hard at work behind the scenes.
-Unlike Beck, however, Gates was all for Common Core, even though politicians seemed unable to decide if they were for it—or against it—or for it and then against.
+Unlike Beck, Gates was all for Common Core, even though politicians seemed unable to decide if they were for it—or against it—or for it and then against.

 Common Core, as you may recall, was adopted by 45 states and the District of Columbia four years ago.
 But in 2014 lawmakers in Alabama and Ohio were hard at work trying to withdraw from the program.
-In Mississippi the issue turned out to be “politically radioactive” and the governor called it a “failed program,” even though he had once touted it.
-Georgia dropped out, citing the high costs of all the new standardized testing.
+In Mississippi the issue turned out to be “politically radioactive” and the governor called it a “failed program,” even though he once touted it.
+Georgia dropped out, citing the high costs of all the standardized testing.
 In Louisiana the governor wanted to rescind approval.
-But the legislature wouldn’t let him.
+The legislature wouldn’t let him.
 Indiana and Oklahoma pulled out entirely, with lawmakers who voted for it four years before leading the repeal effort.

 (Teachers could only shake their heads and wonder if these people had any idea what they were doing.)